build-trust/ockam/tools/scripts/release/README.md

 ## Changelog Generation

-Changelogs are automatically generated using [git-cliff](https://github.com/orhun/git-cliff).
-To generate changelogs, we call the [changelog.sh script](https://github.com/ockam-network/ockam/blob/develop/tools/scripts/release/changelog.sh) which will generate and append to individual CHANGELOG.md all Ockam crates that have been updated, comparing them to the last `git tag`.
+Changelogs are generated using [git-cliff](https://github.com/orhun/git-cliff).
+To generate changelogs, we call the [changelog.sh script](https://github.com/ockam-network/ockam/blob/develop/tools/scripts/release/changelog.sh) which will generate changelogs and append to their CHANGELOG.md file.
 To run changelog generator, from the Ockam root path, call
 ```bash
 tools/scripts/release/changelog.sh